seeker142/seeker142.github.io/_posts/Honzuki/2023-05-21-honzukimanga_p4v06.markdown

 *……A member of the royal family showing up is far too unexpected!*

 The royal family must have grown up listening to the finest musicians, so I have no clue if my performance will be adequate.
-I regret not checking on the performances of the Central musicians in advance, especially before attending a tea party where royalty is present.
+I regret not checking on the performances of the Sovereignty musicians in advance, especially before attending a tea party where royalty is present.

 *……Am I going to become a burden to Rozemyne-sama?*